Cloud-Computing-2324/evaluation-rohansam/vault-2022/readme.md

 # Hashicorp Vault Guide

-alt="introduction hashicorp vault" /></a>

 Requirements:

 * Kubernetes 1.21
 * Kind or Minikube

-For this tutorial, I will be using Kubernetes 1.21.
+For this tutorial, I will be using Kubernetes 1.27.
 If you are watching the old guide for Kubernetes 1.17, go [here](..\vault\readme.md)

 Lets create a Kubernetes cluster to play with using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/)